ChristopherBeards/Data-Structures-Algorithms-and-Notes/README.md

-# Data Structures Explained
+# Data Structures and Algorithms

-Within this repository you will find various Data Structures, coded and commented.
+Within this repository you will find various Data Structures and Algorithms coded and commented.

 ## Getting Started